Greetings to you, thrill seekers, conversationalists, music lovers, and lovers of your country.

 We haven't seen a chart.

-Well here come the people.
+Well, here come the people.

-Here come the names and here comes the chart.
+And here comes the chart.

-Now I don't know when the when the uh Times story was put to bed it's in the paper today, but I don't know what their deadline was yesterday.
+It's in the paper today, but I don't know what their deadline was yesterday.

-New York Times posted the story I just read to you about 10 o'clock last night on their website it might well be that the uh Washington Times did not have the information that the New York Times and Fox News did.
+It might well be that the Washington Times did not have the information that the New York Times and Fox News did.

-But nevertheless, it's still bubbling out there, and more names continue to come forward.
+But nevertheless, it's still bubbling out there.

 And they cite the evidence that's mentioned by Captain Scott Philpott, former manager.

-He's a former manager of Able Danger.
+He's a former manager of Abel Danger.

 Philpott said in his statement, my story is consistent.

-Atta was identified in January, February 2000.
+Atta was identified in January, February, 2000.

 I have nothing else to say.